EastEnders: Sustainability

 In 2014, two new studios were built and they were equipped with low-energy lighting which has saved approximately 90,000 kwh per year.
-A carbon literacy course was run with Heads of Departments of EastEnders attending and as a result, representatives from each department agreed to meet quarterly to share new sustainability ideas.
+A carbon literacy course was run with heads of departments of EastEnders attending.
+As a result, representatives from each department agreed to meet quarterly to share new sustainability ideas.
 The paper usage was reduced by 50 per cent across script distribution and other weekly documents and 20 per cent across all other paper usage.
-The production team now use recycled paper and recycled stationery.
+The production team also began using recycled paper and stationery.

-Also changes to working online has also saved transportation cost of distribution 2,500 DVDs per year.
+Additionally, changes made to working online also saved transportation cost of distribution 2,500 DVDs per year.
 Sets, costumes, paste pots and paint are all recycled by the design department.
 Cars used by the studio are low emission vehicles and the production team take more efficient energy efficient generators out on location.
 Caterers no longer use polystyrene cups and recycling on location must be provided.

-As a result of EastEnders sustainability, it was awarded albert+, an award that recognises the production's commitment to becoming a more eco-friendly television production.
+As a result of EastEnders' sustainability, it was awarded albert+, an award that recognises the production's commitment to becoming a more eco-friendly television production.
 The albert+ logo was first shown at the end of the EastEnders titles for episode 5281 on 9 May 2016.
+Four years later, in 2020, the organisation did a follow-up piece about EastEnders' sustainability.
+They revealed that all food served on set as a prop is vegetarian, unless the script requires it to be meat.
+All food waste and any other compostable waste, including the flowers from the market's flower stall or from a wedding or funeral, are also collected for anerobic digestion.
+The soap also began using electric vehicles whilst filming and has its own electric car sharing scheme and charging point.
+Off set, EastEnders has two hybrid technical vans and extended their hybrid fleet to the props department with a hybrid props van.